Room 2001, Floor 2, Hardiman Research Building

 T: 353 (0)91 493906

-Róisín has eight years’ experience as an administrator at NUI Galway.
-She has worked in a variety of positions both in academic and central administration.
-In addition to providing administrative support to the Moore Institute, Róisín is responsible for the allocation of PhD desk space within the Hardiman Research Building (284 desks) and for the Moore Institute’s Visiting Fellowship scheme.
+Chloe has seven years’ experience as an administrator in marketing, travel and human resources.
+In addition to providing administrative support to the Moore Institute at NUI Galway, Chloe is responsible for the allocation of PhD desk space within the Hardiman Research Building (284 desks) and for the Moore Institute’s Visiting Fellowship scheme.
+She is also responsible for any seminar room bookings and general enquires for the Moore Institute.